fazlearefin/ubuntu-dev-machine-setup/README.md

 - If the ansible playbook halts after completing a few tasks, simply run the playbook again.
 Since most of the tasks are idempotent, running the playbook multiple times won't break anything.
 - If your terminal shows any weird characters because of installing one of the zsh themes, simply change the font to a suitable Nerd Font from the terminal's settings.
 - If you do not like the fuzzy finder completions in your terminal, remove or comment out the `#fzf` lines in your `~/.zshrc` (this is not a known issue but a feature)
+- When launching the terminal, having some [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) plugins like **docker** enabled results in the error: `tee: <snip> No such file or directory`.
+You can easily fix this by creating the missing directory manually: `mkdir -p ~/.antigen/bundles/robbyrussell/oh-my-zsh/cache/completions`.

 ---